Argentina Open: Carlos Alcaraz defeats Cameron Norrie in straight sets to be crowned champion

 Second seed Norrie, a Wimbledon semi-finalist last year, had been seeking a fifth ATP Tour singles title at the clay-court event in Buenos Aires.

-But Alcaraz, returning after being sidelined since November with abdominal and leg injuries, proved too strong, the 19-year-old US Open champion triumphing 6-3, 7-5 in just over an hour-and-a-half to become the youngest Argentina Open champion.
+But Alcaraz, returning after being sidelined since November with abdominal and leg injuries, proved too strong, the 19-year-old US Open champion triumphing 6-3 7-5 in just over 90 minutes to become the youngest Argentina Open champion.

 The match went with serve up to 3-3 before world No 2 Alcaraz broke Norrie twice in succession to secure the opening set.